As the USA is threatening war with Iran again, I am republishing the only football story I´ve ever written.

 For everyone else it was an average game that felt a little like it had been rigged.
 Both teams played exceedingly fair – unlike my opponents during the police-tourist match in the afternoon, the pros went out of their respective ways to avoid any brutality.
 Iran claimed their first victory in a world cup by beating the USA 2 to 1.

 As one commentator put it, ‘The USA failed to impress in all of their games finishing with three consecutive losses and a single goal.’

 Needless to say, the historic win failed to substantially improve relations between the two countries, but it made Iran the only one of the four Asian sides at that tournament to win a match.

-Car horns suddenly howled past the hotel lobby.
 Twenty minutes after the game, the first vehicles started racing along the main.
+Car horns howled past the hotel lobby.
 Flatbed trucks began to arrive in the town center, loaded with football fans.
 The atmosphere was electric and we made our way down to the river where thousands were celebrating victory.
 Girls were dancing in the street and on the back of the flat-beds.
 Men raced their bikes and wore ecstatic glazed expressions, despite the fact no one drank.
 Iranian flags flew high above the crowd and the security forces were out in force.
 But tonight they weren’t moving.

 One fan told me, ‘This is the first time we have had a street party since 1979.
 It’s a great victory for us.
 But this is also a political demonstration.
 We are showing the government that we have power.’